On a Debiased and Semiparametric Efficient Changes-in-Changes Estimator: Estimation

 \end{enumerate} \end{assumption}

 To clarify the robustness of the estimator, we first characterize the bias induced by deviation from the true nuisance functions via the first and second Gateaux derivatives of the moment function \(\mathbb{E}[\psi(W; \theta, \eta)]\).
+Let $A \lesssim B$ denote that $A \le c\cdot B$ for some constant $c > 0$.

 \begin{lemma}[Bias Structure] Let \(\eta_\lambda = \eta + \lambda(\tilde{\eta} - \eta) = (\gamma_\lambda, \nu_\lambda, \pi_\lambda)\) for \(\lambda \in [0,1)\), and define